BonsaiDen/gbasm/README.md

 #### `--mapfile` / `-m`

-  Generates a overview of the mapped ROM areas akin to be one below
+  Generates a ASCII overview of the mapped ROM areas.

 #### `--symfile` / `-s`

-  Generates a symbol map file for use with Debuggers (e.g. [bgb]())
+  Generates a symbol map file for use with Debuggers (e.g. [bgb](http://bgb.bircd.org/))

 #### `--jsonfile` / `-j`